XuewenWangUGA/GMATA/README.md

 X Wang, L Wang
 [Frontiers in Plant Science 7, doi 10.3389/fpls.2016.01350](http://journal.frontiersin.org/article/10.3389/fpls.2016.01350/full)

 The software has been cited more than 160 times in published papers.
-To see which publication cited GMATA and GMATo, click here at my [Google scholar page](https://scholar.google.com/citations?user=jXfdcm0AAAAJ&hl=en)
+To see which publication cited GMATA and GMATo, click here at [Xuewen Wang Google scholar page](https://scholar.google.com/citations?user=jXfdcm0AAAAJ&hl=en)

 ## Alternative downloading link for this software
 [Sourceforge](https://sourceforge.net/projects/gmata/)